-Locally owned and operated public media stations are innovators and matchless partners to public safety officials, working with law enforcement, schools, businesses and others to provide real-time support in times of crisis.
+Locally owned and operated public media stations are innovators and peerless partners with public safety officials, working with law enforcement, schools, businesses and others to provide real-time support in times of crisis.
 Since September 11, 2001, CPB has invested in building local station capacity to assist emergency service providers.
-Currently in many states and local communities, public media stations' digital and broadcast infrastructure provide the backbone for emergency alert, public safety, first responder, and homeland security services.
+Currently in many states and local communities, public media stations' digital and broadcast infrastructure provide the backbone for emergency alert, public safety, first responder and homeland security services.
+Additionally, the public broadcasting interconnection system serves as a distribution point for the federal emergency alert messaging capability system overseen by the Federal Emergency Management Agency (FEMA), which sends messages from the President of the United States in the event of an emergency.

-Through unique partnerships, public media stations customize their use of their infrastructure to support public safety in a variety of critical ways.
+Through unique partnerships, public media stations customize the use of their infrastructures to support public safety in a variety of critical ways.
 Examples include equipping police cars with school blueprints when a crisis arises, providing access to 24/7 camera feeds for public safety challenges, connecting public safety agencies in real time and much more.
-Many stations serve as their states' primary Emergency Alert Service ("EAS") hub/for weather and AMBER alerts.
+Many stations serve as their states' primary Emergency Alert Service ("EAS") hub for weather and AMBER alerts.
 Local public television and radio stations also send emergency alert text messages through broadcast equipment to cell phone subscribers, reaching citizens wherever they are, even when the power is out.

-"How do you communicate with people once they got on the road [in evacuation of a hurricane]?
+"How do you communicate with people once they got on the road [in a hurricane evacuation]?
 Public radio became the answer.
 Have you ever noticed the evacuation signs on the interstate or highways, do you always notice what's at the base of that?
 It's a radio station, right?
 Every one of them is a public radio station.
-Florida public radio network got together and said, 'we'll be that voice when people evacuate' to give them updated information about what's going on, but more importantly where they are going...
-The only signal that can get through in a disaster is a radio signal...that radio may save your life."
-Craig Fugate, Administrator of the Federal Emergency Management Administration
+Florida public radio network got together and said, 'we'll be that voice when people evacuate' to give them updated information about what's going on, but more importantly where they are going ...
+The only signal that can get through in a disaster is a radio signal ... that radio may save your life."

+Craig Fugate, Former Administrator of the Federal Emergency Management Administration

-Local public television stations have partnered with the Department of Homeland Security to offer local first responders datacasting services that use the broadcast spectrum to securely transmit essential encrypted information to first responders in the field in real-time and without the capacity constraints of traditional mobile or broadband delivery.
+Local public television stations have partnered with the U.S. Department of Homeland Security to offer local first responders datacasting services that use the broadcast spectrum to securely transmit essential encrypted information to first responders in the field in real time and without the capacity constraints of traditional mobile or broadband delivery.
 The Department of Homeland Security has conducted several datacasting pilot projects that have demonstrated the benefits first responders receive by partnering with public television.
-Local public television stations throughout the country have pledged to reserve up to 1mpbs of their spectrum to expand these datacasting services on a national basis to support the FirstNet first-responder communications network.
-In addition, local public radio and television stations participated in the Great California Shakeout earthquake drill and have been exploring new ways for stations to help provide the fastest and most effective earthquake warnings.
+Local public television stations throughout the country have pledged to reserve up to 1mpbs of their spectrum to expand these datacasting services on a national basis to support the FirstNet first responder communications network.
+In addition, local public radio and television stations participated in the Great California ShakeOut earthquake drill and have been exploring new ways for stations to help provide the fastest and most effective earthquake warnings.

 "These pilots have proven that datacasting can be a reliable vehicle to get first responders the situational awareness and information they need quickly and without disruptions.
-Through this partnership [with public television], we aim to further its mission of providing first responders with innovative tools and technologies to strengthen their ability to respond to the most pressing challenges faced during day-to-day and large-scale emergencies to better protect the nation." - Department of Homeland Security Science and Technology Department Press Release, October 5, 2016
+Through this partnership [with public television and public radio], we aim to further its mission of providing first responders with innovative tools and technologies to strengthen their ability to respond to the most pressing challenges faced during day-to-day and large-scale emergencies to better protect the nation."

+Department of Homeland Security Science and Technology Department Press Release, October 5, 2016